pylight/scripthub/README.md

 Errors or Problems?
 -------------------
-Don't hesitate to ask asap! :p
+Don't hesitate to ask! :p